-With restrictions on social distancing, physical visits were often not possible last year, so universities offered "virtual open days".
-This is likely to continue alongside physical visits through 2022/2023.
+Some universities offer "virtual open days".
+These may include video tours, online seminars and chats with students and lecturers.
 Whilst virtual open days do not provide the same insights as making a personal visit, do get your teen to make the best out of them where physical visits are not possible.
 Without the need to travel, they may even be able to attend more open days, giving them a broader perspective on what's on offer and how universities differ.